zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-data-guard/adb-data-guard.md

 ## Introduction
 Autonomous Data Guard (AuDG) gives users the ability to create a standby database for an Autonomous Container Database (ACD) and all Autonomous Databases (ADB) built inside the ACD in just a few clicks.
 As always in the Autonomous world - It is completely automated!

+Estimated Time: 45 minutes

 ### Objectives:

 As a fleet administrator:
 1. Deploy an Autonomous Container Database (ACD) onto an Cloud Exadata Infrastructure (CEI) with Autonomous Data Guard (AuDG) enabled.
 2. Review the AuDG setup and understand options and monitoring available.

 As a database user, DBA or application developer:
 1. Deploy an autonomous transaction processing database inside of the Autonomous Data Guard enabled ACD.